codedance/Retaliation/README.md

 ## RETALIATION - A Jenkins "Extreme Feedback" Contraption

+*Lava Lamps are for pussies!
+Retaliate to a broken build with a barrage of foam missiles.*

 ### Summary

 Retaliation is a <a href="http://jenkins-ci.org/">Jenkins CI</a> build monitor that automatically coordinates a foam missile counter-attack against the developer who "breaks the build".
-It does this by playing a preprogrammed control sequence to a *Cheeky Dream USB Thunder Foam Missle Lanucher* to target the offending code monkey.
+It does this by playing a preprogrammed control sequence to a *USB Thunder Foam Missle Lanucher* to target the offending code monkey.

-**Lava Lamps are for pussies.
-You need Retaliation!**

 <img src="https://github.com/codedance/Retaliation/raw/master/img/launcher.jpg">